Test services and clients

 }

-In cases where a fully fledged client is already defined for a particular service, you can make use of object mocking to mock the calls to the service and return curated responses to the client.
-It is useful when testing the full extent of the client by mocking responses that are difficult to reproduce in actual scenarios.
+A fully-fledged client is defined and the client is used across your code.
+Now, you want to test your code.
+Here, you can make use of object mocking to mock the client calls and return curated responses from the client to test your code.
+It is useful when testing with the full extent of the client by mocking responses that are difficult to reproduce in actual scenarios.
 It would cover a variety of cases that the client can handle without having the service to be up and running.

 Example: The following is a simple example on how mocking can be used to stub responses to services that you may not be able to access during the test execution.